Clinical Informatics Fellowship

 In their first year, fellows rotate to Seattle Children’s Hospital, working in the Children’s Hospital Association award-winning Clinical Effectiveness program.
-This program has created over 50 clinical pathways, with clinical decision supports, and analytics which help to inform whether the pathways are meeting their aims, and to inform quality improvement and patient safety interventions.
+This program has created over 70 clinical pathways, with clinical decision support, and with dashboards which show if pathways are meeting their aims, and which inform quality improvement and patient safety interventions.

 BIME has received training grants to train Masters and PhD students for the past 15 years, and has had formal postdoctoral training in place for over 20 years.
 Fellowship didactics and research project supervision are provided through the joint School of Nursing and BIME UW Clinical Informatics and Patient Centered Technologies (CIPCT) program, an online Master’s degree program offered for clinicians since 2004.
 This degree program is unique in that it blends courses in clinical informatics (e.g., Electronic Health Records, Databases, Computing Fundamentals, Systems Design and Project Management) with courses in care systems management (e.g. Managing Health Systems, Managing Clinical Effectiveness).
 Upon completion of the program, fellows will receive a Master of Science degree.
 We have over 250 alumni between our research focused MS/PhD/postdoc tracks and the CIPCT MS program; and 8 CI fellowship graduates (all of whom have graduated to leadership positions).

 As part of the university community, fellows enjoy a wide array of university resources, including the nationally-renowned Health Sciences Library and an expansive library system, both online and on campus.
 The University of Washington itself is situated in the beautiful city of Seattle, a veritable mecca for those who enjoy the beautiful outdoors and the diverse offerings of a big city.
 We look forward to your application and welcome your interest.